sgchun/sungchunlab/6contact.md

 ```

 ### Direction
-We are located on the 4th floor in the Enders Research Labs building.
+We are located on the 4th floor in the John F. Enders Pediatric Research Laboratories building.
 Visitors can use the entrance on traffic circle.

 ![Longwood Campus Map](/sungchunlab/BCH-longwood-map.jpg){: width="750" }